CaDiez/PracticalMachineLearning/README.md

+---
+output: html_document
+---
 Project for Data Science Specialization
-Practical Machine Learning - Project 1
+Practical Machine Learning - Project (Write-Up)
 ===================================================================

-#### Solution

-The solution for this exercise is contained in the 'project1.Rmd' R markdown document.
-Running this document will generate not only a document outlining each of the steps taken, but will also output the test set results that were submitted for grading.
+## Files contained

+The files contained in this Repo are:

 File                 | Description
 -------------------- | ------------------------------------------------------------------------------
-Analysis.Rmd         | The R markdown document implementing the predictive model for the assignment.
+Analysis.Rmd         | Write-Up part of the project generated in R Markdown.
-Analysis.html        | The R markdown document generated in HTML.
+Analysis.html        | Write-Up part of the project generated in HTML.
-Analysis.pdf         | The R markdown document generated in a PDF. pml-training.csv     | Training data file used pml-testing.csv      | Testing data file used solutionfiles        | Directory that contains the file predictions for the 20 cases (Submission Part of The project)
+Analysis.pdf         | Write-Up part of the project generated in a PDF. pml-training.csv     | Training data file used. pml-testing.csv      | Testing data file used. solutionfiles        | Directory that contains the file predictions for the 20 cases (Submission Part of The project).

-#### Background
+## Background

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
 In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the website here: http://groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).

-#### Data
+## Data

 The training data for this project are available here: